 The Queenstown town centre must be considered as an integrated whole, however, in order to best manage and protect the resource and enhance the amenity value of the town centre it is necessary to identify and conserve the characteristics of its built form.
-The town centre has a number of ean be divided into three areas including: so that the desired environmental outcomes will be attained.
+The town centre has a number of ean be divided into three-areas has a number of ean be divided into three-areas including:so that the desired environmental outcomes will be attained.

-- A Special Character Area comprising three Precincts. - The Queenstown Bay Waterfront. - The sloping land bound by Shotover, Duke, Man Lake, Hay, Isle, Camp and Shotover Hay streets, including the Town Centre transition sub-zone, the Isle Street sub-zone, and the Lakeview sub-zone.
+- A Special Character Area comprising three Precincts. - The Queenstown Bay Waterfront. - The sloping land bound by Shotover, Duke, Man Lake, Hay, Isle, Camp and Shotover Hay streets, including the Town Centre transition subzone, the Isle Street sub-zone, and the eastern extent of the Lakeview sub-zone.